Here’s the short version:

 I’ve been married since 1991, and spent the first decade trying to “do” faith, be a home-maker Martha Stewart-style while working, and finally gave up and now just decorate with antiques because that’s easy.
 I love women, but that’s a work God’s done in my life, because honestly, I didn’t know how to trust for the longest time.
 I drink too much cappuccino and eat too much chocolate and sometimes still lie about my weight (only a couple a pounds, usually…).
 I hate learning things the hard way, and want to help others learn it easy.
 Like marriage and family life can be really really hard sometimes.

 Jesus is my best friend, my Dad, and my Lord.
-My husband is next, then my kids, my friends, and then my golden retriever, whom we really did teach to say, “I love you.”
-Okay, you might need to use your imagination a little, but that’s what I think she’s saying.
+My husband is next, then my kids, my friends, and then my golden retriever and German shepherd.

 I spent a bunch of time in corporate America doing training and helping people grow.
 God gave me this ministry, and now I work for Him, and He does the growing.
 I’m just happy to be a part of it.
 People tell me that what He lets me do with Him helps a lot, and that they’re encouraged.
 That’s more than enough and extremely humbling.

 I love you to pieces.
 I really do.
 And I want to spend gobs of time sitting with you over a cappuccino or a cup of tea and talk and cry and pray together.
-My reality is that I have kids to home school, dinner to make, and writing to do.
-And laundry.
-There’s always laundry.
-Sometimes, I swear our clothes are having more sex than I am… the laundry just multiplies so!
-That said, I do my absolute best to connect with you on Facebook, Twitter, or here.
+Let’s connect on Facebook, Twitter, or here.

 I read the blog comments and interact with them as I can, along with everything else.
 Know, however, that I’ll never intend to slight you, but I just can’t always respond as well as I would like to everyone.
 It’s never my intention to not love you well, but I do ask for grace.
 I’m really no different than you are, juggling all the responsibilities with life.
 I do read questions and comments and try to blog about the common ones.